 The training and induction provided for new Trustees depends on their previous experience.
 All Trustees are provided with previous minutes and face to face inductions with the Company Secretary/Chief Finance Officer, plus provided copies of documents that they will need to undertake their role as Trustees.
-The annual strategic planning day for Trustees was held on 26th January 2018 to review and update the strategic plan, to review the ethos and vision for the Trust, and to ensure the resource plans are enablers for the plan.
-No new Trustees were appointed during the financial year, although Alex Taylor and Joanna Luxton were appointed on 12th September 2018 and 26th October 2018 respectively.
-All named Trustees served for the full financial period.
+The annual strategic planning day for Trustees was held on 4th February 2017 to review and update the strategic plan, to review the ethos and vision for the Trust, and to ensure the resource plans are enablers for the plan.
+No new Trustees were appointed during the financial year, and all named Trustees served for the full financial period.